 In 2020, the IPCC recognized this and set the stage for the 2022 Implementation Plan to include a gender component, assigning a “Gender Action Team” comprised of leaders in their fields to address those systems at play that might be impacting women.

 Given the current state of warming, the role of these women leaders is even more vital to prevent the most adverse effects from impacting vulnerable groups.
 As sea levels rise and heat waves intensify, the report notes, these events are most impacting socio-economically disadvantaged populations in major cities, especially the elderly and the impoverished or those who live in informal settlements.

-will require not only shoring up those transportation routes likely to be impacted by heat or flooding, it will also need to include feasible alternatives to the oft-loved personal vehicle, making cities less car-centric.
+Major investments will need to be made to urban infrastructure, including transportation, in order to both prevent major catastrophes and to respond to them.
+Rethinking mobility infrastructure will require not only shoring up those transportation routes likely to be impacted by heat or flooding, it will also need to include feasible alternatives to the oft-loved personal vehicle, making cities less car-centric.
 Inclusive mobility solutions will need to ensure better access to public transport, expanding the range of motion for vulnerable populations and opening up access to better economic variables, such as higher-paying jobs.

 While the choices we make in the coming months and years may seem minor on the individual level, the IPCC report makes clear that fighting combat change is a collective responsibility — one with a number of mitigation solutions waiting to be implemented.
 As climate resilient development requires rethinking governance, technology, and finance to be more inclusive, women can play a vital role in implementing the report’s findings in a manner that does not neglect the most vulnerable.

 “We have to bring the village back to the city”

 Traffic, houses, infrastructure: cities are planned for the needs of men, says urban planner Eva Kail.
 In Vienna, she has been doing things differently for 30 years.